-Camping Rosário is ideally positioned for several day trips.
+The surroundings of Camping Rosário are rich in history and culture.
+Our campsite is ideally positioned for several day trips in the region.